burhanuday/razorsharp/docs/usage.md

 ### Generating code

-Once you have opened the plugin, you can click on any UI section to generate code
+Once you have opened the plugin, you can click on any UI section to generate code.
+You can also click on the copy button to copy the code to your clipboard.

 ![click on a UI section to generate code](./images/usage-running-the-plugin.png)